 305 of the homes are affordable rental apartments (197 family and 108 senior apartments) for households earning at or below 60% of the Area Median Income.
 The homeownership component consists of 95 condominiums.

 The site is located in the working-class community of Cypress Park in the City of Los Angeles and the final site plan was based on the preferred alternative as selected by the local community and ultimately supported by the Greater Cypress Park Neighborhood Council.

-The senior building is LEED for Homes Platinum certified and the two family phases are LEED for Homes Gold certified.
+The senior building, Casa Salazar, is LEED for Homes Platinum certified and the two family phases are LEED for Homes Gold certified.
 The master plan earned a LEED Neighborhood Development Silver certification and the plan was developed in collaboration with Metro planners to accommodate facilities for a future rail station connecting Downtown Los Angeles to the cities of Burbank and Glendale and into the San Fernando Valley.

 The overall development is a public-private partnership between McCormack Baron Salazar and LA County Metro Transit Agency.
 Development and financing of the site’s 100% new infrastructure was provided through a $15 million grant from the 2009 State of California Proposition 1C Infill Infrastructure Grant program.
 Predevelopment financing was provided by the Enterprise Foundation.